imixs/imixs-workflow/src/site/markdown/modelling/create_model.md

 <img src="../images/modelling/bpmn_screen_06.png"/>

- The second entry in the BPMN2 category, Generic BPMN 2.0 Diagram, is contributed by the BPMN2 Modeler plug-in, and can be used to create a new, properly initialized Diagram file.
+ The second entry in the BPMN2 category, Generic BPMN 2.0 Diagram, is contributed by the BPMN2 Modeler plugin, and can be used to create a new, properly initialized Diagram file.
 This wizard creates a file that is not intended for deployment to any particular BPM process engine (see Target Runtime Extensions for a detailed discussion).
 Selecting this entry displays the first page of the wizard, as shown here:

 <img src="../images/modelling/bpmn_screen_07.png"/>